This article is from July 2021. Find more recent insights for dentists here.

 The Government recently decided to use the Deferred Choice Underpin approach to deliver this reform.
 This means that you’ll decide which pension benefits you want to receive between the legacy scheme, which is the 1995 or 2008 sections, or the 2015 scheme when you retire, rather than having to decide within 12 to 24 months after 31st March 2022.

 Having greater insight into the details of your NHS pension can help you make well-informed decisions about both your personal and professional life and smooth the transition into retirement.
-If you’d like to gain better understanding of your pension, you can book a financial review with a specialist dental Financial Consultant.
+If you’d like to gain better understanding of your pension, you can book a financial review with a Specialist Financial Adviser from Wesleyan Financial Services.